hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 After running our FASTQ files through the STAR aligner, you should have noticed a number of output files in the `~/ngs_course/rnaseq/results/STAR` directory.
 Let's take a quick look at some of the files that were generated and explore the content of some of them.
 What you should see, is that for each FASTQ file you have **5 output files** and a single tmp directory.
 Briefly, these files are described below:

 * `Aligned.sortedByCoord.out.bam` - the aligned reads, sorted by coordinate, in BAM format
-* `Log.final.out` - a summary of mapping statistcs for the sample
+* `Log.final.out` - a summary of mapping statistics for the sample
 * `Log.out` - a running log from STAR, with information about the run
 * `Log.progress.out` -  job progress with the number of processed reads, % of mapped reads etc., updated every ~1 minute
 * `SJ.out.tab` - high confidence collapsed splice junctions in tab-delimited format.
 Only junctions supported by uniquely mapping reads are reported